BioImage-Archive/bia-integrator/docs/source/purpose.rst

 =======================

 One of the long term goals of the BioImage Archive is to make sufficiently-well-annotated large and varied biological imaging data available in a consistent format by standardised APIs.
+To do this, we need to solve a number of problems:

+* Image data are stored in many different formats across data repositories.
+* The metadata stored with images is often incomplete, and needs additional information to enable interpretation.
+* Both image data and metadata should be provided to consumers by a consistent API.

-The BIA Integrator serves this goal by allowing us to:
+The BIA Integrator serves addresses these problems, and supports our long-term goal by providing:

-* Provide an API to interrogate the images we have, and get access to OME-NGFF representations of those images.
+* An API to interrogate the studies and images we have, and get access to different representations of those images.
+* Easy annotation of datasets and images, while maintaining annotations as separate objects.
-* Provide consistent identifiers for images, so that they can be tracked, converted and referenced.
+* Consistent identifiers for images, so that they can be tracked, converted and referenced.
-* Allow easy annotation of datasets and images, while maintaining annotations as separate objects.

 On top of the BIA Integrator, by using its API, we can build: